 NETWORKING THROUGH LINKEDIN

-After your profile is complete, send personalized connection requests to your network: friends, family, neighbors, faculty members, advisors, classmates, supervisors; then, ask for job search help and ask questions like these:
+After your profile is complete, send personalized connection requests to your network: friends, family, neighbors, faculty members, advisors, classmates, and supervisors; then, ask for job search help and ask questions like these:

-- Do you know anyone in my field of interest and would you feel comfortable connecting us?
+- Do you know anyone in my field of interest, and would you feel comfortable connecting us?